ElinaBoman/the-muscle-factory/README.md

 Table of Contents
 # The Muscle Factory- A Django project, for Code Institute
 # General
-The Muscle Factory is a website that lets users register for an account, book appointments and provieds information about upcomming events.
+The Muscle Factory is a website that lets users register for an account, book appointments and provides information about upcoming events.
 The user can read about the services provided and the people working at The Muscle Factory.
-When the user has created and accont he/she can manage their bookings with full CRUD functionallity.
+When the user has created and account he/she can manage their bookings with full CRUD functionality.
 This means that the user can:
 * Create a booking
-* Rewiew their bookings
+* Review their bookings
 * Update and edit bookings
 * Delete their bookings

-The user will be kept up to date with upcoming events, that are manage by the admin panel.
+The user will be kept up to date with upcoming events that are managed by the admin panel.
 This is to always keep the website updated, and also attract new members with fun and creative events.

-The website is also equipped with a contact form where anyone can contact The Muscle Factory, this will also send a auto-reply to the user, to inform that their message has been sent and is awaiting a reply.
+The website is also equipped with a contact form where anyone can contact The Muscle Factory.
+This will also send an auto-reply to the user, to inform them that their message has been sent and is awaiting a reply.

 The website is designed to make the user feel welcome regardless of their workout history.
-Everyone is welcome to join and form a new healty lifestyle with The Muscle Factory.
+Everyone is welcome to join and form a new healthy lifestyle with The Muscle Factory.

-The idé for The Muscle Factory is based on my sisters personal trainer company.
+The idea that The Muscle Factory was based on is my sister´s personal trainer company: Reality Lift.
 This project is only a simple example of what a fitness company website could look like and what features that are necessary.
-This project will hopefully be the base for my sisters company in the future.
+This project will hopefully be the base for my sister´s companys website in the future.

 Link to live website can be found here:
 [Click Me](https://the-muscle-factory-9f171161969d.herokuapp.com/)